Failing The HGV Driving Test and What To Do

 Practicing Mock Tests and Simulations

-Practical Driving Test: Pay attention to your practical driving exam.
-Practice driving on public roads, negotiating roundabouts and interacting with traffic signals.
-Observe how you react to indicators and other drivers' actions.
+Practical Driving Test: Practice driving test by paying full attention.
+Practice on public roads, negotiating roundabouts and understanding traffic signals.
+Your own reaction to indicators and to other driver’s actions should be observed by yourself.

 Engaging in mock tests and simulations